-Therefore, in deviation from the current plan terms, these Performance Shares can continue to vest: Mr. de Wit's obligation to invest the proceeds received from these Performance Shares
+Therefore, in deviation from the current plan terms, these Performance Shares can continue to vest; Mr. de Wit's obligation to invest the proceeds received from these Performance Shares in shares of the Company does not apply.

 For the period from January 1, 2022, Dr. Olaf Schermeier, Mr. Kent Wanzek and Mr. Harry de Wit will receive compensation from the respective group company in accordance with their new employment agreements and will in principle no longer receive any compensation from the General Partner.
 The General Partner has only committed to grant the following benefits to Dr. Olaf Schermeier, Mr. Kent Wanzek and Mr. Harry de Wit in connection with their resignation from the Management Board: